Aletsch Glacier Hike

 How To Get to Aletsch Glacier?

-Please take in mind the closing times of the cable cars stations or you might get stuck up and have to hike down.
+Please take into account the closing times of the cable car stations, or you might get stuck up and have to hike down.
 You can check the prices on their page here and the schedules of the cable cars here.

 Kapelle Maria zum Schnee in Bettmeralp